moatorres/gzipr/README.md

 Snapshots:   0 total
 Time:        0.46 s, estimated 1 s
 ```

+## Conclusion

+`gzipr` showcases a balance between design principles and technical decisions, with a specific focus on efficient file transfering.

 <sub>⚡️ Powered by **OSS** — `< >` with ☕️ by [**Moa Torres**](https://github.com/moatorres)</sub>